Skip to main content

 1. What is matcha?

 The word matcha (抹茶) comes from Japanese: ma (抹) means “ground” and cha (茶) means “tea.”
-Literally: a green tea ground into a very fine powder, made from leaves grown according to a specific protocol, then slowly ground between granite millstones.
+Literally, it refers to a green tea ground into a very fine powder, made from leaves cultivated according to a specific protocol and then slowly ground between granite millstones.

 Tencha: What Most People Don't Know

-Before being ground, the leaf used to make matcha has another name: tencha.
+Before it is ground, the leaf used to make matcha goes by another name: tencha.
 This is a little-known step, yet it is key to understanding what sets true matcha apart from ordinary green tea powder.

-To become tencha, the leaves are grown in the shade, the young shoots are selectively harvested, quickly steamed to halt oxidation, dried, and then carefully stripped of their stems and veins.
+To become tencha, the leaves are grown in the shade, the young shoots are selectively harvested, the leaves are quickly steamed to halt oxidation, dried, and then the stems and veins are carefully removed.
 It is only at this stage—and only after being ground between millstones—that tencha becomes matcha.

 Why is this distinction important?

-Many of the powders sold under the “matcha” label around the world are not made from tencha.
+Many powders sold under the “matcha” label around the world are not made from tencha.
 They are simply ordinary green tea leaves that have been mechanically ground into powder: they have a dull color, a coarse texture, and a bitter taste.
-Recognizing real matcha starts with understanding what tencha is.
+Recognizing real matcha starts with knowing what tencha is.

 Cultivars: The Personality of Matcha

-Matcha is made from the Camellia sinensis, the tea plant.
-But within this species, it is the cultivars— carefully selected and cultivated varieties, that determine the quality, color, and flavor profile of matcha.
+Matcha is produced from Camellia sinensis, the tea plant.
+But within this species, it is the cultivars—varieties that have been carefully selected and cultivated—that determine the quality, color, and flavor profile of matcha.

 Our Okumidori matcha plantations in Mie, Japan. © Milia Matcha